The-Open-Project/OpenOS/CONVENTION.md

 ## Functions

+## Global functions in assembly code

+In assembly, use `_<snake_case_name>` for naming global functions visible to C code, but not meant to be used by the user.

 ### Static functions

 For static functions **in translation units**, use the format: `__<camelCaseName>`.
 Otherwise, if defined in a class, struct, or header file, refer to the rule below.